 When you walk into the room and meet the prospect in person for the first time, you want to ensure you give the best impression.
-Adopt good posture and an air of confidence.
-Look them in the eye, smile, be open and give a firm handshake with your right hand.
-Always allow the client to sit at the meeting table first before you settle in your own seat.
+Adopt a good posture and an air of confidence.
+Look them in the eye, smile, be open and provide a firm handshake with your right hand.
+Always allow the client to sit at the meeting table first before you settle in your seat.

 3. Enjoy a little small talk

 Before you launch into the serious stuff, it’s always a good idea to enjoy a little small talk.
 You don’t want to immediately pitch your business, as it might make you appear too pushy.
 Instead, mention something about the weather, discuss a recent sports event or ask how they are.
 Just stick to safe topics and be positive.

 Don’t, whatever you do, moan about the traffic, the weather or anything, as this will make you come across as annoying.
 Remember, business is about people.
 And people want to do business with people they like.
 So don’t underestimate the power of small talk.

 While it’s always great to be likeable, it’s still a good idea to be quietly confident rather than appear over-keen.
 It’s a strange thing to say, but you want to treat a prospect like you would a first date because any whiff of desperation will backfire.

 You almost want to sound as though you don’t need the work.
 That you’re in demand and busy, this will entice the prospect and, weirdly, only make them want you more.

 Of course, you don’t want to overdo it.
 There’s a fine line between confidence and arrogance.
 So keep telling yourself in your head that you’d love the work, but it’s no big deal if you don’t win it.

 When the small talk is over, a client loves to talk about their business.
 Ultimately, it’s their baby, and they want to show it off to the world proudly.
 In which case, close your mouth and listen.
 Let them talk for as long as they wish.
 Listening is one of the critical tips in How to Win Friends and Influence People, where it states: